|Nutrition Facts (per serving)|

 When buying spices, consider buying organic as a guarantee that the ingredients weren't treated with pesticides or additives.
 Secondly, buying less is always best; if you aren't a regular user of a certain spice, it's better to buy just enough, as spices lose flavor and aroma over time.
 Sitting in your cupboard unutilized for months is a waste.
 If possible, buy whole organic and get a good spice grinder to grind as needed, but buying ground organic is fine as well.
 Lastly, always trust your nose and eyes when using spices, and if the smell isn't strong or the spices look dull it might be time to replace them.
 Store this chai mix, and all spices, in an air-tight glass container, away from heat and sunlight.

 - Pre-Ground Chai Spice Mix:

-- ½ vanilla bean cut into very small pieces
+- 1/2 vanilla bean, cut into small pieces

 - 3 star anise

-- 1 cinnamon stick broken into very small pieces (or 2 teaspoons ground cinnamon)
+- 1 cinnamon stick, broken into small pieces or ground

 - 1 teaspoon ground ginger